Click on a letter above to view the list of gems.

 Webmineral.com

-There are many localities, even for fine crystals.
-The most notable are Zimapán, Hidalgo; at San Carlos and Los Lamentos, Chihuahua, Mexico.
-In the USA, in Arizona, fine examples from the Old Yuma mine, near Tucson, Pima County, at the Hamburg, Red Cloud, and North Geronimo mines, Silver district, La Paz County, New Mexico, USA.
+Vanadinite distribution: many localities, even for fine crystals.
+From Zimapán, Hidalgo; at San Carlos and Los Lamentos, Chihuahua; and Rayon, Sonora, Mexico.
+In the USA, in Arizona, fine examples from the Old Yuma mine, near Tucson, Pima County, at the Hamburg, Red Cloud, and North Geronimo mines, Silver district, La Paz County, and in the Puzzler mine, Castle Dome district, Yuma County, from the Mammoth-St. Anthony mine, Tiger, Pinal County, at the Gallagher mine, near Charleston, Cochise County, in the Apache mine, Gila County, at the Western Union mine, near Cerbat, Mohave County; in New Mexico, from the Hillsboro and Lake Valley districts, Sierra County.
 In Morocco, large crystals from Mibladen, at Taouz, and in the Touissit mine, near Oujda.
+At Keban, Turkey.
 Very large crystals from Abenab, Otavi district, Namibia.
+At Broken Hill, New South Wales, Australia.

-We have not photographed our Vanadinite gems.
+We have not photographed our Vanadinite gems yet.
 Please check back soon.

 I love Sarah